inside top of book cover

 Our most common grasses with spikes or racemes arranged digitately are:

-• Swollen fingergrass [46a] —extremely common medium size grass of roadsides and waste areas;
+• Swollen fingergrass [46a] —extremely common medium size grass of roadsides and waste areas; other Chloris spp. are common and can be locally abundant.

-• Bermuda grass [46a]—extremely common small grass in coastal locations and in lawns, especially in dry areas;
+• Bermuda grass [46a]—extremely common small grass in coastal locations and in lawns, especially in dry areas.

 • Wiregrass [44a]—small, coarse weed grass widespread in lawns and disturbed places.